-As a kid, I loved receiving licorice candy.
+When I was younger, I loved licorice candy.

 It’s delicious.
 Plus, my sister never liked it, so I didn’t have to share. 😉

 Now that I’m older, I’m even a bigger fan of licorice.
-Only, now it’s not for my taste buds, anymore.
+Now it’s not for my taste buds only.
 My skin wants its fix, too.